Payment gateway in an application

 Android Intent

-Comgate also provides the integration of returns from the payment gateway using Intents.
-The advantage is that you do not need to implement WebView, and the default browser is used to display the payment, which then returns focus to the application.
+Comgate also supports integration of returns from the payment gateway using an Intent.
+The advantage of this approach is that it is not necessary to implement a Web Content Display Component; the payment is displayed in the default browser, which subsequently returns focus to the application.

 Payment Processing Workflow